fbpx

 • The current Shared Library does not seem to accept PWAs thoroughly.

-• Service Worker’s Memory presently assigned with Safari
+• Service Worker’s Memory is presently assigned to Safari

 • Side View settings of the PWAs along with other running Apps or operating two PWAs alongside (an option for iPad users).